 If the carrier is unable to prove that one of these requirements was not met, the shipper will receive compensation from the carrier up to the amount of liability they offer.
 Make sure that you know the amount of coverage the carrier you are using is entitled to for each shipment.

-Freight insurance is almost always set up by a third party.
+Freight insurance is almost always set up through a third party.
 Normally, you send the insurance company your freight information and you will receive a quote back informing you how much they will charge to cover the shipment.
-There are many different types of freight insurance options, so here are some helpful tips to help you with the process:
+There are many different types of freight insurance options, so here are some helpful tips to help you along the process:

 - There is no such thing as total and complete coverage.